gluon-framework/site/content/en/docs/window-api/page.md

 ---

 ## `eval(expression)`
 Evaluate JS in the Web frontend and return the result.
+If there's an error, it will return it like the window usually would (like `ReferenceError: notDefined is not defined`).

 ### Arguments